lcswillems/rl-starter-files/README.md

 For your own purposes, you will probabily need to change models in the `models` folder, the line `from models.img_instr import ACModel` in `utils/model.py`, the `ObssPreprocessor.__call__` method and `reshape_reward` function in `utils.format`.

 They were designed especially for the [MiniGrid environments](https://github.com/maximecb/gym-minigrid).
-These environments give an observation containing an image and a textual instruction.
+These environments give an observation containing an image and a textual instruction to the agent and a reward of 1 if it successfully executes the instruction, 0 otherwise.
 They are used in what follows for illustrating purposes.

 These scripts assume that you have already installed the `gym` package (with `pip3 install gym` for example).
 If you have not installed `gym_minigrid` and don't want to install it, you will have to remove the `import gym_minigrid` lines in all the scripts.